 The BOL chambers have a length of 5 m and come in three different widths: 2160 mm (72 tubes/layer), 1680 mm (56 tubes/layer) and 1440 mm (48 tubes/layer), all with two multilayers with 3 tube layers on each side of the spacer.

 The spacer is constructed of three 'I' beams, called cross-plates, running orthogonal to the tubes.
-The cross-plates have low mechanical precision (0.5 mm) and the glue (3M xxxxxxxxx), which connects to the mulilayers, absorbs possible irregularities.
-The crossplates are themselves connected by two beams, that run longitudinal (which are therefore called long-beams).
+The cross-plates have low mechanical precision (0.5 mm) and the glue (3M xxxxxxx), which connects to the mulilayers, absorbs possible irregularities.
+The crossplates are connected by two beams, that run lon-gitudinal (which are therefore called long-beams).
 The horizontal position of the central cross-plate with respect to the long-beams is adjustable to compensate for gravitaional sag of the chamber.
-For the in-plane alignment system, two camera's and four masks are mounted on the RO and HV crossplate respectively and the central crossplate houses four lenses.
-With two parallel and two diagonal light rays several deformations of the spacer and thus chamber can be monitored; most notably the sag and torque of the chamber.
-The torque is a relative rotation of the two outer cross-plates.
-A total of 10 temperature sensors are mounted on the crossplates to monitor temperature gradients.
+A schematic view of the sag adjustment system is shown in figure 12.